"Contact Investigation Under Way; Risk to Other Travelers Considered Extremely Low

 Biaxin, Biaxin XL

-Patients should be counseled that antibacterial drugs including BIAXIN should only be used to treat bacterial infections.
+- Counsel patients that antibacterial drugs including BIAXIN (clarithromycin) should only be used to treat bacterial infections.
 They do not treat viral infections (e.g., the common cold).
 When BIAXIN is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
 Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by BIAXIN or other antibacterial drugs in the future.

-BIAXIN may interact with some drugs; therefore patients should be advised to report to their doctor the use of any other medications.
+- Advise patients that BIAXIN (clarithromycin) may interact with some drugs; therefore, advise patients to report to their healthcare provider the use of any other medications.

-BIAXIN tablets and oral suspension can be taken with or without food and can be taken with milk; however, BIAXIN XL tablets should be taken with food.
-Do NOT refrigerate the suspension.
+- Advise patients that BIAXIN (clarithromycin) Filmtab and oral suspension can be taken with or without food and can be taken with milk; however, BIAXIN XL Filmtab (clarithromycin extended-release tablets) should be taken with food.
+Do not refrigerate the suspension.